brefphp/laravel-bridge/README.md

 ```

 That's it!
 Anytime a job is pushed to the `my_sqs_queue`, SQS will invoke `handler.php` and our job will be executed.

+### Differences and limitations

+The SQS + Lambda integration already has a retry mechanism (with a dead letter queue).
+This is why those mechanisms from Laravel are not used at all.
+These should instead be configured on SQS (by default, jobs are retried in a loop for several days).

+For those familiar with Lambda, you may know that batch processing implies that any failed job will mark all the other jobs of the batch as "failed".
+However, Laravel manually marks successful jobs as "completed" (i.e. those are properly deleted from SQS).